Blog post

 • Distribution and sales channels: Are they direct-to-consumer, through resellers, or via partnerships?
 Where does the first touchpoint with a customer happen?

+Use a simple tracking table to organise this, with columns for: competitor, positioning, price range, key channels, content focus, perceived strengths, and perceived gaps.
 Keep it in a shared document that your team can update as you gather more information.

 Competitor websites show you the story a brand wants to tell.
 Reviews show you the story their customers are actually telling.
 These are rarely the same, and the gap between them is where your opportunity lives.